Mike Pence: Post-vice presidency (2021–present)

 The day the Supreme Court overturned Roe in June 2022, Pence told Breitbart News: "Roe v.
 Wade has been consigned to the ash heap of history...Having been given this second chance for life, we must not rest and must not relent until the sanctity of life is restored to the center of American law in every state in the land."

 Pence appeared in the July 2022 documentary Unprecedented.

-In October 2022, Pence condemned "unprincipled populism" and "Putin apologists" in the Republican Party.
+That same year, Pence condemned "unprincipled populism" and "Putin apologists" in the Republican Party.

 Since leaving the vice presidency, Pence has distanced himself from Trump's attempts to cast doubt on the 2020 presidential election and made high-profile speeches in early nominating states.
 Pence has also separated himself from Trump by endorsing candidates in several Republican primary elections in opposition to the candidate endorsed by Trump.
 In the primary for governor of Georgia, Pence endorsed incumbent governor Brian Kemp over the Trump-backed candidate, former senator David Perdue.
 This was described as a "proxy battle" between Pence and Trump, with Pence's candidate Kemp winning the nomination easily.
 In the 2022 Arizona gubernatorial election, Pence endorsed Karrin Taylor Robson while Trump endorsed Kari Lake.
 In the 2022 Wisconsin gubernatorial election Pence endorsed former Lieutenant Governor Rebecca Kleefisch; Trump supported businessman Tim Michels.

 On February 9, 2023, it was reported that Pence had been subpoenaed by special counsel Jack Smith regarding the attack on the Capitol, following months of negotiation between Pence's attorneys and the special counsel.
 After several unsuccessful challenges to the subpoena by Pence's lawyers and by Trump himself, Pence testified before the grand jury on April 27, 2023, saying, "We'll obey the law, we'll tell the truth."

 The same day as the subpoena was reported, Pence released a statement expressing support for "parental rights", especially regarding how teachers treat children who express different gender identities, which he described as left-wing efforts "to indoctrinate our children behind parents' backs".
 The statement was released through Advancing American Freedom, a communications group Pence founded in 2021 with political donations.

 Ahead of the RNC in 2024, Pence released a statement condemning the new GOP stance on abortion, which echoed Trump's position that the issue should be determined by individual states.
 Pence described this shift as a "profound disappointment", arguing that it strips away "historic pro-life principles that have long been the cornerstone of the platform".

 In October 2024, Pence said he supported the acquisition of U.S. Steel by the Japanese company Nippon Steel, arguing it would prevent the world from becoming more reliant on steel exports from China.
 President Biden blocked the purchase in January 2025, but President Trump approved a modified purchase plan after returning to office.

+In April 2025, Advancing American Freedom set a $20 million budget for the year.
+Later in 2025, the group announced plans to expand its staff to include former leaders at the Heritage Foundation following the foundation's response to the Tucker Carlson controversy involving Nick Fuentes.